gpratte/texastoc-client-v6/README.md

 * _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

 ## Branches
+### step-06-league-players
+Show the league players.
+Still have a TODO to edit a league player.

 ### step-05-season
 Show the season along with its quarterly seasons and games.